8 Nights / 9 Days | Group Departure Package

 On the fifth day of the trip, you will leave Gyalpo for Tibb Cave early in the morning.
 The trek is 12 kilometres long and takes about six hours.
 We will gain an elevation of 300 feet and come across some beautiful frozen waterfalls.
 The gorgeous emerald green waters of the Zanskar river will accompany you all along the trek.
 Around noon, you will stop for lunch at a local dhaba known for its delicious momos.
 This place has some very attractive rocks that shine glamorously when sun rays directly fall over them.
 You will reach Tibb Cave in late evening and camp there for the night.

 You will experience another 300 feet increase on the sixth day of the trek.
 It is longer trek and lasts for 13 kilometres, which you will easily cover in seven hours.
-During the trial, you will come across the most beautiful frozen waterfall of Ladakh and its origin will completely fascinate you.
-The guide will take you to another local dhaba for a steaming, hot lunch.
+During the trial, you will come across the most beautiful frozen waterfall of Ladakh and its origin will completely fascinate you. our team will take you to Hot lunch.
 Naerak is the coldest of all campsites as the temperature can drop below minus 30 degree Celsius.
 Carry enough warm clothing with you to protect yourself from the extreme cold.
 Since you will reach the Naerak early in the evening, you will have enough time to explore the village and meet the locals.
 You will camp overnight in Naerak.

 The seventh day marks your return journey to Leh.
 While you might think the trek will start getting easy, you are entirely wrong.
 Zanskar River keeps freezing and melting but when you reach there, it will be completely frozen.
 If you want, you can walk on the frozen waters.
 It is a fun and unique experience you won?t get to experience anywhere else.
 You will come across several locals who will convince you into wearing the local gear called Gonchas.
 You will get a chance to meet monks and monk school children returning to their school for the next semester.
 The temperature starts getting warmer as you descend the trial.
 Zero degree Celsius will now feel comfortable as you camp overnight at Tibb Cave.